 The collaboration with KnowledgeCotton Apparel has been going for just over two years now.
 It has grown gradually and one reason why the relationship works so well is the great trust they are given as creators.
 “The Knowledge team is really easy to work with.
 They are open to new ideas and want to make fun stuff together.
 There is a lot of joy and creativity involved in the process, where we get the trust to shape our ideas.”

-“It is a committed company that is at the forefront and they are well known for their sustainability profile.
+“It is a committed company that is at the forefront and they are well known for their responsibility profile.
 But it also feels like people think of them as a kind and authentic brand.
 They have a high credibility.
 Personally, I love Knowledge clothing, I wear the clothes all the time.
 Both because I think they look great but also because I know that they are responsibly made”, says Philip.

 Malin and Philip believe it is important to take responsibility and think sustainably.
 It is something they try to make a part of their everyday life.

 “We buy stuff second hand and choose organic whenever possible.
 But above all, we strive to consume less.
 Professionally, we work closely with companies that have a strong sustainability profile.
 Also when it comes to food, it’s almost exclusively about organic and vegetarian products.
 We would never work with a brand that does not take responsibility or doesn’t match our values.”